Skip to main content

 On this page

-This guide walks you through deploying ModPageSpeed 2.0 with Docker Compose.
-You’ll run three containers (nginx with the pagespeed module, the worker, and your origin server) sharing a Cyclone cache volume.
+Deploy ModPageSpeed 2.0 with Docker Compose.
+You run three containers — nginx with the pagespeed module, the worker, and your origin server — sharing a Cyclone cache volume.
+To try it against your own site in seconds first, start with the single combined container below.

 Quick try (one container)